jakeouellette/shell-helper/README.md

 # setup

 Copy shell-helper.py and sh_best to your ~/ folder.
-Add to your .bashrc the following lines:
+Add to your .bashrc the following lines: (you could also put it in your .zshrc, or .bash_profile, but if you do, update the shell-help function.)

     source $HOME/sh_best